vionaaindah/kotliteProjectAPI/deploy.md

 **2. Create a Cloud SQL user and database**

-[Create a [new user by using the Cloud Console](https://cloud.google.com/sql/docs/mysql/create-manage-users#creating) for your Cloud SQL instance
+Create a [new user by using the Cloud Console](https://cloud.google.com/sql/docs/mysql/create-manage-users#creating) for your Cloud SQL instance

-[Create a [new database by using the Cloud Console](https://cloud.google.com/sql/docs/mysql/create-manage-databases#create) for your Cloud SQL instance
+Create a [new database by using the Cloud Console](https://cloud.google.com/sql/docs/mysql/create-manage-databases#create) for your Cloud SQL instance

-## 📌Konfigurasi database settings
+## 📌Configuring the database settings

-**Edit 'kotliteProjectAPI/settings.py'**
+**Open 'kotliteProjectAPI/settings.py' for editing.**

 Uncomment bagian ini pada file `settings.py`